insideout/ai/_posts/_archive/2020-01-27-the-us-army-uses-facial-recognition-to-train-ai-now-it-needs-to-protect-it.md

         width: 1200
         height: 675
   - title: "US Army develops AI facial recognition protection"
-    excerpt: "The US Army uses facial and object recognition technologies to train artificial intelligence (AI) systems used in unmanned aerial vehicles (UAVs), surveillance systems, and more.
-However, it is a little concerned that if a hacker gets into facial ..."
+    excerpt: "A team from Duke University, led by electrical and computer engineering faculty members Dr. Helen Li and Dr. Yiran Chen, has created a system which, it is hoped, will be able to mitigate cyberattacks against the military's facial recognition applications.
+The US Army uses facial and object recognition technologies to train artificial ..."
     publishedDateTime: 2020-01-28T09:29:00Z
     webUrl: "https://www.fudzilla.com/news/ai/50195-us-army-develops-ai-facial-recognition-protection"
     type: article